-The Head of Audit is responsible for developing an annual audit plan based on an understanding of the significant risks facing the Group, submitting the plan to the UK Audit Committee for review and approval, implementing the approved plan through delivery of timely audit reports, and flexing the plan where required for unplanned events and emerging risks, providing appropriate justification.
+The Head of Audit is responsible for developing an annual audit plan based on an understanding of the significant risks facing the Group, submitting the plan to the UK Audit Committee for review and approval, and implementing the approved plan through delivery of timely audit reports.
+The Head of Audit flexes the plan where required for unplanned events and emerging risks, and provides the rationale for any changes to the plan to the Audit Committee for approval.

-B.7.2 Independence and objectivity of the Internal Audit Function
+B.5.2 Independence and objectivity of the Internal Audit Function